drux31/de-zoomcamp-2024/05-batch-processing/README.md

 This offer a great advantage in having the possibility to query files in a datalake using SQL.

+##### Spark internals
+This paragraph is mainly about spark cluster and the way they work to optimize the data processing.

 #### Troubleshouting:
 If you encounter the following error :
 ```